mincong-h/java-examples/README.md

     mvn clean install

-This project is tested under Java 11.
+This project is tested under Java 11 and Java 14.

 ## Module List